 All these plugins work well.
-I would recommend to use TinyPNG plugin.
+I would recommend using the TinyPNG plugin.
 I am using this plugin for my website and I am quite happy with it.

-In some cases, we need to display images outside of media library.
+In some cases, we need to display images outside of the media library.
 We create a custom directory and upload images in it, then use these images on the website.
-I have written an articles on Optimize Image On Upload and TinyPNG Compress Images.
-Please refer this articles if you are not using media library for images.
+I have written an article on Optimize Image On Upload and TinyPNG Compress Images.
+Please refer to these articles if you are not using the media library for images.

-Tip: Crop the images of a size you want to display.
+Tip: Crop the images of the size you want to display.
 Let’s say, you have a container of size 300*250.
 In that case, you should crop the image as per container size.
-Do not use the image of larger size in a small container.
-This also affects the site performance.
+Do not use the image of a larger size in a small container.
+This also affects the site’s performance.

 Step 3- Lazy Load Images

-Lazy Load Images helps to speed up your website.
-Using lazy load plugin, your images do not load until user scroll to them.
+Lazy Load Images help to speed up your website.
+Using the lazy load plugin, your images do not load until the user scrolls to them.
 It helps to reduce the size of your page at the time of loading.

-If you want to implement lazy load images without using plugin, then please read on our article on Improve Website Performance By Lazy Load Images.
+If you want to implement lazy load images without using a plugin, then please read our article on Improve Website Performance By Lazy Load Images.

 Step 4- Optimize Database

-As far as your database size is small, your server responds quickly to database request coming from the website.
-Once your database starts increasing, your server taking more time to respond.
+As far as your database size is small, your server responds quickly to database requests coming from the website.
+Once your database starts increasing, your server takes more time to respond.

-In the WordPress, as the time passes several orphan data stored in your database.
-For example, when you update post or page, each time WordPress store the revision in the database.
-I would prefer to keep only last 3 revisions which are quite sufficient.
+In WordPress, as time passes several orphan data are stored in your database.
+For example, when you update a post or page, each time WordPress stores the revision in the database.
+I would prefer to keep only the last 3 revisions which are quite sufficient.
 To keep revisions up to 3 times, you need to place the below code in your wp-config.php file.

 Step 5- Use Of Cache

-Thanks to engineers which introduced the concept of the browser cache.
-When a user visits your website, user’s browser store your page in the browser temporary storage location.
-When the user visits the website next time, the browser presents the page to users from last stored cache instead of loading whole page again.
-This reduces bandwidth usage on both user and server side.
-Using the cache for your website dramatically speed up WordPress website.
+Thanks to engineers who introduced the concept of the browser cache.
+When a user visits your website, the user’s browser stores your page in the browser’s temporary storage location.
+When the user visits the website next time, the browser presents the page to users from the last stored cache instead of loading the whole page again.
+This reduces bandwidth usage on both the user and server sides.
+Using the cache for your website dramatically speeds up the WordPress website.
 Some of the popular cache plugins are as follows.

 Step 6- Leverage Browser Caching

-Note: In the WordPress, some plugins are using external resources.
+Note: In WordPress, some plugins are using external resources.
 We can’t set expire headers on these external resources.
-One way is to store these external files on your server and then include it on your website.
+One way is to store these external files on your server and then include them on your website.